oxedium-protocol/oxedium/README.md

 ## 🛠 Developer Integration

-Tyrbine Protocol exposes **4 Solana instructions** that can be called to interact with vaults and manage liquidity.
+Oxedium Protocol exposes **4 Solana instructions** that can be called to interact with vaults and manage liquidity.

 ### Available Instructions